Master of Science in Criminal Justice Admission Requirements

 - Fax/scan unofficial college transcripts.
 Please Note – Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

-- Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
-Regionally or Nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
-Students with a GPA less than 3.0 may be considered for admission on caution.
+- Mail official college transcripts (sealed, unopened copy or sent to Liberty via a direct electronic transcript system).
+Transcripts must show a regionally or nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
+Students with a GPA less than 3.0 will be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

 If you are sending in a preliminary transcript for acceptance, you must: